exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

 Done as a fix because hashtype used to beseen as a Byte type instead of a text type.
 Might be obsolete now.
 - Map from DECIMAL to BIGINT in the case of a 0 decimal digits.

+##### Triggering SQLColumns

+- Sometimes SQLColumns is not being triggered:
+This could be due to a number of reasons: Empty dataset, an earlier error (such as a folding error), cached.
+You can force this function to be run by going to the Data transformation window, picking the query and selecting "Refresh all"

 #### SQLGetTypeInfo